jtarrio/signals/README.md

-# _Demodulator_
+# Signals

-Demodulate radio signals from your JavaScript or TypeScript application.
+Demodulate radio signals in real time from your JavaScript or TypeScript application.

 ## What is this